-(Offered as BIOL 251 and BCBP 281) A study of the molecular mechanisms underlying the transmission and expression of genes.
+(Offered as BIOL 251 and BCBP 251) A study of the molecular mechanisms underlying the transmission and expression of genes.
 DNA replication and recombination, RNA synthesis and processing, and protein synthesis and modification will be examined.
 Both prokaryotic and eukaryotic systems will be analyzed, with an emphasis upon the regulation of gene expression.
 Application of modern molecular methods to biomedical and agricultural problems will also be considered.
 The laboratory component will focus upon recombinant DNA methodology.
 Four classroom hours and four hours of laboratory per week.

 (Offered as BIOL 291 and BCBP 291) An analysis of the structure and function of cells in plants, animals, and bacteria.
 Topics to be discussed include the cell surface and membranes, cytoskeletal elements and motility, cytoplasmic organelles and bioenergetics, the interphase nucleus and chromosomes, mitosis, meiosis, and cell cycle regulation.
 Four classroom hours and three hours of laboratory per week.

 Requisite: BIOL 191 and completion of, or concurrent registration in, CHEM 161.
 Limited to 24 students.
 Spring semester.
-Professor Graf.2015-16: Offered in Spring 2016
+Professor Poccia.2016-17: Not offered

 (Offered as BIOL 331, BCBP 331, and CHEM 331.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.
 A student may not receive credit for both BCBP/BIOL/CHEM 331 and CHEM 330.

 Requisite: CHEM 221 and BIOL 191; or consent of the instructor.
 CHEM 231 is a co-requisite.
 Limited to 45 students.
 Spring semester.
-Professor O'Hara (Chemistry) and Professor Williamson (Biology).2015-16: Offered in Spring 2016
+Professors Jeong and O'Hara.2016-17: Not offered

 (Offered as PHYS 400, BIOL 400, BCBP 400, and CHEM 400.)
 How do the physical laws that dominate our lives change at the small length and energy scales of individual molecules?
 What design principles break down at the sub-cellular level and what new chemistry and physics becomes important?
 We will answer these questions by looking at bio-molecules, cellular substructures, and control mechanisms that work effectively in the microscopic world.
 How can we understand both the static and dynamic shape of proteins using the laws of thermodynamics and kinetics?
 How has the basic understanding of the smallest molecular motor in the world, ATP synthase, changed our understanding of friction and torque?
 We will explore new technologies, such as atomic force and single molecule microscopy that have allowed research into these areas.
 This course will address topics in each of the three major divisions of Biophysics: bio-molecular structure, biophysical techniques, and biological mechanisms.

 Requisite: CHEM 161, PHYS 116/123, PHYS 117/124, BIOL 191 or evidence of equivalent coverage in pre-collegiate courses.
 Spring semester.
-Professor TBA.2015-16: Offered in Spring 2016
+Professor TBA.2016-17: Not offered

-Fall and spring semesters.2015-16: Offered in Fall 2015 and Spring 2016
+Fall and spring semesters.2016-17: Offered in Fall 2016